Samsung Galaxy M31: Cameras

 The Samsung Galaxy M31 has a quad-camera setup with a 64 MP main camera, an 8 MP wide-angle camera, a 5 MP macro camera and a 5 MP depth sensor.
 It also has a 32 MP front-facing camera.
 Both the front-facing camera and the main camera can record 4K video at 30 fps.

 Software

 The Samsung Galaxy M31 comes Android 10 with One UI 2.preinstalled.
 The phone also received One UI 2.1 and One UI 2.5 user interface updates before getting a Android version update.
 It was then revealed that the Samsung Galaxy M31 was eligible for Android 11 version update.
 On 19 January 2021, the phone started receiving Android 11 update with One UI 3 user interface.
 The phone then received an update for One UI 3.1 user interface in March 2021.
-In April 2022, the phone started receiving Android 12 version update with One UI 4.1 user interface.
+In April 2022, the phone started receiving the Android 12 update with One UI 4.1, being the last user interface update it will get.